ZeinabRohani/GEO-Transcriptomic-Analysis/README.md

 ---

-## License
+# License

-This repository is released for research and educational purposes.
+This project is distributed under the **MIT License**.

 ---

-## Acknowledgements
+# Acknowledgements

-This project makes use of publicly available transcriptomic datasets deposited in the NCBI Gene Expression Omnibus (GEO) and relies on the Bioconductor ecosystem for reproducible statistical analysis of high-throughput genomic data.
+This project makes use of publicly available transcriptomic datasets deposited in the **NCBI Gene Expression Omnibus (GEO)** and relies on the **Bioconductor** ecosystem for reproducible statistical analysis of high-throughput gene expression data.